luuleitner/deepMTJ/README.md

 # deepMTJ
 Automatic muscle tendon junction tracking using deep learning

-## References

-If you use this code or data please cite:
+## ...if you use this code and data please cite our work...

 ```
 @inproceedings{LeitnerJarolim2020,